MylesNottingham/battleship/DTR.md

 AFTER FIRST WEEK & ONGOING DURING PROJECT
 DTR: Check In

 Essential Questions:
 Individual Reflection

 Have I been able to uphold the DTR norms we set?

 Are there any new norms or expectations I would like to add?

 Do I need to give any feedback or clarify my working relationship with anyone?

 Team Discussion:

 Have we been able to meet the DTR norms we set?

 In what ways are we working well together?

 Are there ways we should operate differently in order to be at our best as a team?

 What do we commit to changing?

 When will we check in again?

 IF YOU HAVE A CONFLICT
 DTR: Problem Solving

 Essential Questions:
 Individual Reflection

 What behaviors/actions are occurring that are causing a challenge?

 Why are those behaviors challenging?

 Did we discuss those behaviors in our DTR?

 What language should I use to communicate this challenge?

 Team Discussion:

-Identify the problem/challenge that needs to be solved What are the behaviors happening?
+Identify the problem/challenge that needs to be solved:

+What are the behaviors happening?

 How could we update our DTR to address this?

 What actions can we all take to move forward?